Co-marketing vs co-branding: What’s the difference?

 You’ll grow your reach

 When choosing a brand to partner with, make sure you both share similar audiences.
 This will help you with not veering too far off from your brand values and also attracting an audience that may not be familiar with your offerings, but is likely to be receptive.
-By using co-branding effectively, you’ll be able to venture in new markets much easier than if you were doing it on your own.
+By using co-branding effectively, you’ll be able to venture in new markets much easier than if you were doing it on your own and gain market share.

 You’ll strengthen your current customer relationships